Twipped/twipped.com/posts/2018-08-24-cycle-dynamics.md

 Ok, so what does that have to do with people who don't have uteruses?
 F2a is not the only prostaglandin that causes muscle contractions.
 Prostaglandin E2 (PGE2) also causes muscle spasms in sufficient quantities, and is used to induce labor because of this effect.
 PGE2 is produced basically anywhere in the body that is under attack or has been damaged, but it is also formed in muscles, the intestines, adipose fat, and the [mammary glands](https://www.ncbi.nlm.nih.gov/pubmed/16204198).
 Additionally, both PGE2 and PGF2a are produced by [the thyroid and the adrenal glands](https://bpspubs.onlinelibrary.wiley.com/doi/pdf/10.1111/j.1476-5381.1967.tb02003.x).
 As shown above, mammary tissue and the adrenal gland have both been shown to respond to fluctuations in LH concentrations.

-Adrenal released prostaglandins could absolutely cause abdominal and intestinal contractions, inflammation in the abdomen from the protaglandins would induce bloating, and prostaglandin surges in mammary tissue would explain breast engorgement and sensitivity.
+Adrenal released prostaglandins could absolutely cause contractions in the intestines and surrounding muscles, inflammation in the abdomen from the protaglandins would induce bloating, and prostaglandin surges in mammary tissue would explain breast engorgement and sensitivity.
 Some may scoff at the idea that these secretions could be sufficient to produce these symptoms, but the fact is we don't know.
 Nobody has studied prostaglandin secretion in women who do not have ovaries.
 We simply do not know.

 ### Where's the beef?